jopemachine/awesome-stars/README.md

 ## PHP

 - [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text.
-Typing SVGs can be used as a bio on your Github profile readme or repository.
+Typing SVGs can be used as a bio on your GitHub profile readme or repository.
 - [electerious/Lychee](https://github.com/electerious/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [antonkomarev/github-profile-views-counter](https://github.com/antonkomarev/github-profile-views-counter) - It counts how many times your GitHub profile has been viewed.
 Free cloud micro-service.
 - [zqzten/alfred-web-search-suggest](https://github.com/zqzten/alfred-web-search-suggest) - Alfred search suggest workflow for various popular websites.